mohammadr8za/CMC-SC/readme.md

 ## Data Preparation

-1. Download the ASR transcripts and audio files following the instructions in `data/README.md`.
+1. Download the Common Voice (En) Dataset and follow the instructions in `data/README.md`.
 2. Run the preprocessing script:
    ```bash